The issue: RDP full screen not working

 Here, h means height and w means width.
 X means the height and width of the Remote Desktop viewing window that you desire.
 Remote Desktop Connection will remember your settings for future remote screen display settings.

 Free alternative to Remote Desktop for Windows PCs and Servers

 As you may go through tedious procedures to fix RDP full screen not working issue, here we recommend you an easy-to-operate remote control software, AnyViewer.
 After you successfully connect to another computer, there is a Full Screen button in the middle at the top of the screen.
 You could just click it to achieve full screen.

-It is also a free, stable, and fast remote control software for Windows with high safety, which allows you to remotely access your important files and folders on your computer.
-Follow the following steps, you can achieve remote control instantly.
+It is also a free, stable, and fast remote control software for Windows with high safety, which allows you to remotely access and transfer your important files and folders on your computer.
+Following the following steps, you can achieve full-screen remote control instantly.

 Step 1.
 Download, install and launch AnyViewer on both computers.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)